Sadalmelik-AT/3-column-preview-card/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
-- Personal extra: smotthly animate the buttons when hovered
+- Personal extra: smoothly animate the buttons when hovered

 ### Links